 — techniques that programmers can use to avoid the vulnerability.

 These vulnerabilities are application-related rather than language-related.
-They are written in a language-independent manner, and there are no corresponding sections in the language-specific Parts.
+They are written in a language-independent manner, and there are no corresponding sections in the language-specific Parts, such as ISO/IEC 24772-2 for Ada and ISO/IEC 24772-3 for C.

 Unrestricted file upload [CBF]